 - The stock and bond markets are essentially flat, with no significant swings up or down in major indices for the most recent two quarters

-- The broad market is on a tear, increasing by an average of 15 percent in the past six months
+- The broad market is on a tear, increasing by double digit percentages in recent months

 So when is the best time to actually make the move to start an independent financial services business, which will set the advisor on course to greater professional fulfillment and customer satisfaction?
 The answer is: None of the Above.